tuanhe/realtime-vla/README.md

-# Running VLA in Real Time
+# Running VLAs at Real-time Speed

 This project provides accelerated inference kernels of the Pi0 model from [OpenPI](https://github.com/Physical-Intelligence/openpi) project.